sh-tney/tic-tac/db/README.md

  # db
- This subdirectory is both the logical place to store all of our database scripts, and also the actual shared volume inside the dbserver vm, which can be accessed via  ```vagrant ssh dbserver```.
+ This subdirectory is both the logical place to store all of our database scripts, and also the actual shared volume inside the dbserver VM, which can be accessed via  ```vagrant ssh dbserver```.
 Once inside the ssh client for the dbserver, you can navigate this shared folder via ```cd /vagrant```, where you should see these exact contents.

  Importantly for interacting with the dbserver here, in the *build-dbserver.sh* file in the top directory is where all the account credentials for the dbserver are located, and can be changed, but for easy access I've listed the defaults here.